FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 1. Make sure that mongodb is running.
 By default lila will try to connect to `mongodb://127.0.0.1:27017/lichess`.

-1. From the top level of the lichess project, execute `./bin/dev`
+1. From the top level of the lichess project, execute `./bin/dev run`

-1. When sbt is finished retrieving dependencies, type `run` and press enter.

 1. Navigate to http://localhost:9663/ with a browser.
+It can take a while to compile some remaining files.

 #### Optional: Setup fishnet for server side analysis and play